The Importance of Honey Bees (our love lives depend on them)

 We’ve got to support our area bee populations.
 That may mean taking a pledge to eliminate harmful insecticide use in your home garden or to shop locally and organically.
 You might want to plant some native wildflowers and hold off on your weeding for a while.

-If you want to give even more to our nation’s bee population, pick up a copy of The Bee-Friendly Garden, a DIY gardening book for bee lovers.
 The book offers tips for growing plants bees love year-round.
 This includes how to grow nectar-rich plants to support the local bee population during times of drought.
 And it gives a how-to on optimizing your soil for the best display of flowers and the most bountiful fruit and vegetable harvests in your bee garden.
 It will also give you the tools to plan a garden that:

 - Blooms year-round